schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ![Screenshot of WireGuard Local Peer configuration](wireguard-local-peer.png)

 When you finish, select the `General` tab.
 Check **Enable WireGuard**.
-You should see a handshake for the `wg0` tunnel on the `Handshakes` tab.
+You should see a handshake for the `wg0` tunnel on the **Handshakes** tab.

-### WireGuard Interfaces
+### WireGuard Interface

 Navigate to {{< breadcrumb "Interfaces" "Assignments" >}}.

 Select `wg0`, add the description `WAN_VPN0`, and click `+`

-Enable the newly created interfaces and restart the WireGuard service after.
-It ensures that the newly created interface gets an IP address from WireGuard.
+Enable the newly created interface and restart the WireGuard service after.
+It ensures the interface gets an IP address from WireGuard.

 ### VPN Gateway